Testing Filter Handlers

 The invalid input test compares the current chunk structures to those returned in the validation test to make sure they are identical.

 The ifilttst.exe program releases the IFilter interface and rebinds, this time initializing it with the next set of parameters.
 The test repeats the cycle: validation test, consistency test, and invalid input test, until all the desired IFilter configurations specified in ifilttst.ini file have been tested.

 The final test of your IFilter ensures that your IFilter is properly registered and that it is invoked to index the items that you registered to use it.
 You can use the Catalog Manager to initiate re-indexing, or use the Crawl Scope Manager (CSM) to set up default rules indicating the URLs that you want the indexer to crawl.
 After indexing is complete, use the Windows Search UI to search for a string in the content or properties of items.
 If the items were indexed, they will appear in the search results.

 For more information about re-indexing, see Using the Catalog Manager and Using the Crawl Scope Manager.
 The ReindexMatchingUrls code sample demonstrates ways to specify which files to re-index and how.
 The CrawlScopeCommandLine code sample demonstrates how to define command line options for Crawl Scope Manager (CSM) indexing operations.
-Both code samples are available on Code Gallery and the Windows 7 SDK.
+Both code samples are available on GitHub.

 Sample Log File

 Upon request, the Ifilttst.exe program can produce a log containing a description of the steps it takes during execution.
 The following examples are excerpts from a log file, with the verbosity set to the highest possible value 3.